aaw/levtrie/README.md

 string.

-Here's an example of how you might use `levtrie` to find the 10 closest words to the word "sittingg" that are within edit distance 2 from a list of words held in the slice `wordlist`:
+Here's an example of how you might use `levtrie` to find the 10 closest words to the word "sitting" that are within edit distance 2 from a list of words held in the slice `wordlist`:

 ```